-The Recovery Boiler at the West Coast Paper Mills Ltd, is designed for the input of 120 tonnes black liquor solids per day with a steam generation of 15 T/hr at MCR (at 40 kg/cm3).
+The Recovery Boiler at the West Coast Paper Mills Ltd. is designed, for the input of 120 tonnes Black liquor solids per day with a steam generation 15 t/hr. at MCR (at 40 kg/cm2).
 The boiler is provided with a Superheater and economiser.
 The unit was commissioned in the year 1959.

-The boiler has been originally designed for the Superheater steam temperature of 390°C, which was shooting up to 440- 500°C, even at the rated capacity of the boiler.
-In addition to this high temperature, the plugging of Superheater tubes on the outer surface was also severe resulting in the frequent boilers shut downs.
+The boiler has been originally designed for the Superheater steam temperature of 390° C, which was shooting up to $440-500^{\circ}$ C even at the rated capacity of the boiler.
+In addition to this high temperature, the plugging of Superheater tubes on the outer surface was also severe resulting in the frequent boiler shut odwns.